After the Love Has Gone: Background

-Co-writer Graydon commented about the song's background:
+Graydon commented about the song's background:

-Earth, Wind & Fire bassist Verdine White revealed that "After the Love Has Gone" was one of their most difficult songs to record:
+Earth, Wind & Fire bassist Verdine White called "After the Love Has Gone" one of the group's most difficult songs to record:

 "The track was based on a vibe.
-We cut it about six, seven times, and Maurice just said, "No, it's not right yet.
+We cut it about six, seven times, and Maurice just said, 'No, it's not right yet.
 We'll come back and get it tomorrow.
-It's not right yet".
+It's not right yet.'"
 And then one day we nailed it, and it was right.
 The way it felt.
 It sounded like Earth, Wind & Fire".

 Critical reception

-The Guardian described After the Love Has Gone as "an exercise in classic songcraft – the horn section's precise jabs and the exquisite harmonies dazzle" Rose Riggins of Gannett wrote Maurice White's "talents are vividly expressed through 'Wait' and 'After The Love is Gone.'
+Caroline Sullivan of The Guardian described "After the Love Has Gone" as "an exercise in classic songcraft – the horn section's precise jabs and the exquisite harmonies dazzle" Rose Riggins of Gannett wrote Maurice White's "talents are vividly expressed through 'Wait' and 'After The Love is Gone.'
 But he has yet to recapture the enchantment of the previous recording of 'Love's Holiday' off the All-n-All album."
 Matthew Greenwald of Allmusic proclaimed that a "simple soul-based melody and groove underlines the bittersweet goodbye message of the lyrics.
 But it's the arrangement that captured audience's attention, as it combined the group's vocal counterpoint harmony genius in full glory.
 A swinging saxophone in the song's middle-eight bridge also added an element of jazz".
 Allen Weiner of Morning Call found that "After The Love Is Gone is perhaps the best ballad EW&F has ever recorded.
 It's sensitive and warm, and interesting enough to justify its four-minute length."
 Ace Adams of the New York Daily News called After the Love Has Gone one of the album's "best songs".